 The Company has reclamation and water treatment obligations at the Troilus Gold property from historical mining activities.
-The Company has recorded a total obligation of \$3,679,540 as at October 31, 2020, of which \$133,765 has been recognized as current (July 31, 2020: \$3,876,356, \$147,674 being current).
+The Company has recorded a total obligation of \$3,452,005 as at October 31, 2021, of which \$110,568 has been recognized as current (July 31, 2021: \$3,595,467, \$115,228 being current).
 This estimate assumes that future mining operations will not resume and as management continues its exploration program and works towards a future mining scenario, the reclamation provision will be adjusted accordingly.

-During 2019, the Company withdrew its security deposit with the Government of Quebec in exchange for an underwritten bond from an insurance company.
-To purchase this insurance, the Company paid a deposit of \$1,589,190 to the insurance company and pays an annual fee of 2.5% of the insured amount.
+During 2019, the Company withdrew its security deposit with the Government of Quebec in exchange for an underwritten bond from an insurance company for an annual fee.
+During 2020, the Company entered into a bonding facility with a new insurance company pursuant to which the Company further reduced its cash deposit to 20% of the reclamation deposit, or \$794,595, incurring the same annual fee.
+The Company deposited \$794,595 into a Guaranteed Investment Certificate ("GIC") secured by a Letter of Credit.
 The Company also paid an additional \$50,000 deposit as security against current and future estimated reclamation obligations on the landfill site on the Troilus Gold property.